janwytze/bitcoin-accounts/README.md

 This package is still very unstable and a lot of thinks have to be added

-* Multiple transfers in one transfer
 * Transaction cancelling(When a transaction isn't confirmed you can cancel it)
 * Configuring the cronjob
-* Configuring the minimum confirmations
 * Making the package more stable